Back Pain Physiotherapy in Bristol

 ADAPT

-We listen, assess, and understand your pain behaviour.
+I listen, assess and understand your pain behaviour.
 Education is central — helping you understand what is happening reduces fear and improves outcomes.

 Short-term symptom relief may include manual therapy where appropriate, but the primary focus is graded strengthening and restoring confidence in movement.